Recent Posts

 THE WEIGHT YOU DON’T SEE

 Nineteen dietitians!
 That’s how many my patient had consulted before she walked into my clinic today for a consultation for #weightloss.
-She had tried everything—calorie counting, portion control, intermittent fasting, medical diets, naturopathy, —only to be met with the same assumptions: She must be eating too much.
-She must not be trying hard enough.
-It must be her fault.
+She had tried everything—calorie counting, portion control, intermittent fasting, medical diets, naturopathy, —only to be met with the same assumptions: She must be eating

 The Problem with Dominant Voices